 Vulnerability: Exposed Docker APIs targeted by botnets

-Crowdstrike provides coverage ofย ongoing attempts by the LemonDuck crypto mining botnet to target exposed Docker APIs on Linux systems.
+Crowdstrike provides coverage of ongoing attempts by the LemonDuck crypto mining botnet to target exposed Docker APIs on Linux systems.
 The attacks are anonymized using proxy tools and evade detection because they do not show in Alibaba Cloud’s monitoring services.
 According to the article, crypto mining is becoming increasingly prevalent, with the majority of compromised Google Cloud Platform instances being used for mining.

-Docker executes with elevated privileges so it can spin up containers and use OS resources.
-The Docker daemon also has the option to expose the management API through a port, typically 2375.
+.
 If this port is inadvertently exposed to the internet or unsecured, attackers may exploit it to execute arbitrary workloads on the host through Docker.
-Attacker can point the API to use a customer Docker ENTRYPOINT to execute a malicious core.png file which is actually a shell script:
+Attacker can point the API to use a customer Docker ENTRYPOINT

 This script creates a cron job and downloads the active payload, which then performs the following operations:

-• Kills processes based on names (competitor applications)
+- Kills processes based on names (competitor applications)

-• Kills known daemons, such as sshd, syslog
+- Kills known daemons, such as

-• Deletes know Indicators of Compromise file paths to evade detection
+- Deletes know Indicators of Compromise file paths to evade detection

-• Kills know network connections (to competitor websites)
+- Kills know network connections (to competitor websites)

 The script then evades Alibaba Cloud’s protection services, and finally downloads the crypto mining payload which then begins mining.
 Finally, a proxy disguises the recipient crypto wallet to avoid identification.